 Clients often ask us if they require a BS4142 noise survey if they are installing an air source heat pump on their project, our answer is usually a resounding yes! […]

-We have undertaken thousands of sound tests on many types of projects that that require sound testing such as blocks of flats, HMOs and semi-detached houses.
-These may be new […]
+We have undertaken thousands of sound insulation tests on many types of projects that that require sound testing such as blocks of flats, HMOs and semi-detached houses.
+These may be […]

 Clean room facilities such as pharmaceutical and Semiconductor and manufacturers are examples of environments that require demanding ongoing air monitoring and periodic certification.
 An accurate air monitoring and testing system […]

 We have worked with APT Sound Testing on numerous projects and they have always offered a friendly and cost effective air and sound testing service.

 The APT sound testing team are friendly, professional and approachable.
 Their proactive and flexible attitude ensures we always achieve the required result.